Australia-Singapore Digital Economy Agreement: summary of key outcomes

 - Collaboration on the development of key standards to support digital trade.

-- This work has already begun with a jointly commissioned study to identify priority opportunities for increased digital standardisation, reporting to Australia and Singapore in mid-2020.
+- This work has already begun with a jointly commissioned study to identify priority opportunities for increased digital standardisation, published in October 2020.

 - FinTech and RegTech